 Widespread travel restrictions and the closure of airports and national borders to curb the spread of the virus had plunged international tourism into its worst crisis.

 During a meeting with the members of the newly-appointed Presidential Task Force on Economic Revival and Poverty Eradication, Gotabaya Rajapaksa said the tourism sector which makes a huge contribution to the national economy should be revitalized to suit the changing situations.

 He proposed that Sri Lanka take steps to issue visas with a recognised health certificate when tourists begin to return to the island country, the Colombo Gazette reported.

 He also proposed that Sri Lanka Tourism target countries where the coronavirus has been contained.

-The president emphasised the need to focus promoting medical tourism by highlighting the “successful efforts taken by Sri Lanka to contain the spread of the coronavirus.”
+The president emphasized the need to focus on promoting medical tourism by highlighting the “successful efforts taken by Sri Lanka to contain the spread of the coronavirus.”

 He also urged the authorities to target long-term tourists who often travel to other countries during the winter season.

 The president also noted that promoting domestic tourism can ensure the hotel industry is protected.